facioquo/govstarter/README.md

 # govstarter
-Crowd sourcing the biggest problems and solutions for government technology workers.
+Crowd sourcing solutions for the biggest problems for government technology workers.